-You’ll note that I don’t discuss job boards here.
-For executives, especially at the c-suite and top levels, this method yields dismal results and takes up too much time that would be better spent in networking.
+You’ll note that I barely mention job boards here.
+For executives, especially at the c-suite and other top levels, this method yields dismal results and takes up too much time that would be better spent in networking.

-1. A nicely formatted, visually appealing Word version.
+1. A nicely formatted, visually appealing MSWord version.

 2. A PDF version so that formatting of the above will set up exactly as you meant it to.

-3. A stripped down, barely formatted text or ATS-friendly version to make it through an Applicant Tracking System.
+3. A stripped down, barely formatted text or ATS-friendly version to make it through Applicant Tracking Systems.
 This can be created as a Word document.

 For specifics on building the content for your executive resume, read my post, How to Build Personal Brand Content for Executive Job Search.

 Which Executive Resume Format(s) to Send to Which People